Robert Fredrik von Kræmer

 Astronomer, mathematician.

-Fredric Mallet began studying at Uppsala University in 1745 with astronomy and mathematics as main subjects.
+Fredric Mallet enrolled at Uppsala University in 1745, majoring in astronomy and mathematics.

-In 1754, Mallet started a training trip in Europe, a trip that lasted 28 months.
-After his return, he was appointed an observer at the Uppsala Observatory on Svartbäcksgatan, a service that he held for 16 years.
+In 1754, Mallet embarked on an educational tour of Europe, a journey that lasted 28 months.
+After his return, he was appointed observer at the Uppsala Observatory on Svartbäcksgatan in the St. Per district, a position he held for 16 years.

-By the end of the 1700s, the Celsius observatory had decayed, but the building still remains in central Uppsala.
-The location in the middle of the city did not make it very suitable for observations.
-The instruments trembled when horse carriages pulled out on Svartbäcksgatan and the view was obscured by chimney smoke.
+By the end of the 18th century, the Celsius Observatory had fallen into disrepair, but the building still stands in central Uppsala.
+Its location in the middle of the city did not make it particularly suitable for observations.
+The instruments trembled as the horse-drawn carriages moved along Svartbäcksgatan and the view was obscured by chimney smoke.

 Astronomical Observatory, Uppsala.
 Engraver Fredrik Akrel.
-Illustration from Busser, Johan B., draft beskrifning on Upsala, Part 2, Uppsala 1769, pp. 112.
-The house was finished 1741.
+Illustration from Busser, Johan B., Utkast till beskrifning om Upsala, del 2, Uppsala 1769, p.
+112. The house was completed in 1741.
 Photo: UUB.

-The same building in 2019, which houses a goldsmith and various university departments.
+The building in 2019, which at the time of the photo housed a goldsmith and various university departments.
 Photo: Henrik Zetterberg.

-In 1769, Mallet was commissioned by the Academy of Sciences to study Venus from Pello in the Torne Valley.
-When Venus passes over the solar disc, was in the past important from a scientific point of view.
-By studying Venus from several different places on Earth, the researchers managed to determine the distance between the Earth and the sun.
+In 1769, Mallet was commissioned by the Academy of Sciences to study the transit of Venus from Pello in the Torne Valley.
+Venusian transits, when Venus passes over the solar disk, used to be important from a scientific point of view.
+By studying the passage of Venus from several different locations on Earth, scientists were able to determine the distance between the Earth and the Sun.

-In 1773 Fredric Mallet was appointed Professor of mathematics, a service he held until 1794.
+In 1773, Fredric Mallet was appointed Professor of Mathematics, a position he held until 1794.

 Burial site: 0109-0466

 Image description: Portrait of Fredric Mallet.
 Painting by O. Arenius.
-Photo: Swedish Biographical dictionary / National Archives.
-[The image is cropped ]
+Photo: Henrik Zetterberg.
+[The image is cropped]

 Click here for an uncropped image